 For registration periods of seven working days or more, the inviting organisation needs to provide you with:

-- A copy of the passport of the General Director
+- A copy of the General Director's passport.

 It is not possible for Real Russia or many other Russian companies to meet these conditions.
 Please take this into account when organising trips to this area.

-If you try to register locally any type of visa other than Private, such as Tourist or Business, while staying in private accommodation, you will be officially fined, and this may lead to a five-year ban on entering Russia.
+If you try to register any type of visa other than Private locally, such as Tourist or Business, while staying in private accommodation, you will be officially fined, and this may lead to a five-year ban on entering Russia.

 You must have a Private visa if you plan to stay in Private accommodation.